myminseok/pivotal-docs/bosh-cpi-datastore.md

 ```

-## Defining bosh cpi-config for bosh release deployment
+## Defining `bosh cpi-config` for bosh release deployment
-- if you define bosh configs (`bosh update-cpi-config`, `bosh update-cloud-config`) as following, then It will overrides the `cpi.json` defined above, so the bosh release deployment will use the bosh configs.
+- if you define bosh configs (`bosh update-cpi-config`, `bosh update-cloud-config`) as following, then it will overrides the `cpi.json` defined above, so the bosh release deployment will use the bosh configs.

 ####  cpi-config.yml